borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 [zabbix](https://www.zabbix.com/) is an open-source monitoring tool used for tracking and managing the performance and availability of networks, servers, and applications in real-time.

 This hook does not do any notifications on its own.
-Instead, it relies on your zabbix instance to notify and perform escalations based on the zabbix configuration.
-The `states` list will choose which states to trigger on.
+Instead, it relies on your Zabbix instance to notify and perform escalations based on the Zabbix configuration.
+The `states` defined in the configuration will determine which states will trigger the hook.
+The value defined in the configuration of each state is used to populate the data of the configured Zabbix item.
-Each state can have its own custom values configured.
-These values are populated in the item data in zabbix.
 If none are provided, it will use the default.

 An example configuration is shown here with all the available options.